maitek/maitek.github.io/_posts/2017-05-12-cave-generation-with-style.markdown

 ## Generate levels with style

 Now we can generate levels with different styles by simply chaining the style transfer with the cave generation.
-Style transfer will work on binary images but since the lack texture the end result might look a bit dull.
+Style transfer will work on binary images but since they lack texture the end result might look a bit dull.
 We could load a texture before style generation, but since we already can generate style we can also use it for generating a texture.
 In order to generate a random texture we can simply create a random noise image and pass it through the style transfer with a random style.

 It is also important to have a good contrast between the foreground and the background.
 We therefore make the foreground darker by multiplying it with a small constant.
 We also rotate the texture by 90 degrees to prevent continues texture patterns between the foreground and the background.
 We now pass our cave another time through the style transfer in order to give its final style.